smartinternz02/SI-GuidedProject-4668-1626958326/README.md

 ## Future Scope

-As part of the future work, we would investigate additional data sources, and expand our model to predict a large number of different parameters so that airlines can remain wellmaintained.
+As part of the future work, we would investigate additional data sources, and expand our model to predict a large number of different parameters so that airlines can remain well-maintained.